Fly-fishing in the rivers near Kimberley

 Fly-fishing for the indigenous yellowfish in South Africa started during the South African War (also known as the Anglo-Boer War) when English soldiers caught this gamefish on fly.

-If you want to know about fly-fishing in the rivers near Kimberley, speak to Turner Wilkinson, who has been fly-fishing for nearly 30 years and who is 1 of only 15 people who have taken all 9 yellowfish species on the fly.
+If you want to know about fly-fishing in the rivers near Kimberley, speak to Turner Wilkinson, who has been fly-fishing for nearly 30 years and who is one of only 15 people who have taken all nine yellowfish species on the fly.

-When you talk international standards of trout, most people are happy with a fish of about 1.3kg (about 3 pounds), whereas the average smallmouth yellowfish in South Africa is 1.8kg to 2.3kg (4 to 5 pounds).
-The largemouth yellowfish is generally regarded as South Africa’s largest freshwater fish species, with trophies weighing 3.2kg to 3.6kg (7 to 8 pounds).
+When you talk international standards of trout, most people are happy with a fish of about 1.3kg (about 3 pounds), whereas the average smallmouth yellowfish in South Africa is around two kilograms.
+The largemouth yellowfish is generally regarded as South Africa’s largest freshwater fish species, with trophies weighing more than three kilograms.

 The catch-and-release ethic applies to all yellowfish to ensure the fish's long-term sustainability and conservation.